 Reasoning

 Figaro contains a number of reasoning algorithms that allow you to do useful things with probabilistic models.
-First, I describe an algorithm that simply computes the range of possible values of all elements in a universe.
-Then, I describe three algorithms for computing the conditional probability of query elements given conditions and constraints on elements.
+First, we describe an algorithm that simply computes the range of possible values of all elements in a universe.
+Then, we describe three algorithms for computing the conditional probability of query elements given evidence (conditions and constraints) on elements.
 These are variable elimination, importance sampling, and Markov chain Monte Carlo.
-Next, I describe algorithms for performing other kinds of reasoning.
+Next, we describe algorithms for performing other kinds of reasoning.
 One is an importance sampling algorithm for computing the probability of evidence in a universe.
-The other is a variable elimination algorithm for computing the most likely values of elements given the evidence.
-Finally, I describe two additional features of the reasoning: the ability to reason across multiple universes, and a way to use abstractions in reasoning algorithms.
+We also discuss a variable elimination algorithm and a simulated annealing algorithm for computing the most likely values of elements given the evidence.
+Finally, we describe two additional features of the reasoning: the ability to reason across multiple universes, and a way to use abstractions in reasoning algorithms.

 Computing ranges